gcallah/Economics/Tariffs/tariffs2.md

 best relationship between them is a conversation, in which science has no authority over practical decisions.
 So in considering practical economic policies, theoretical economists are quite within their remit to suggest that one or another of their models might have some bearing on what actual policies a government should adopt.
-But far too often, they assume that their abstract models ought to allow them to *dictate* what practical policies should be pursued.
-That misunderstanding of their own knowledge is a form of [*scientism*](https://edwardfeser.blogspot.com/2011/03/scientism-roundup.html), which we can call *economism*.
+But far too often, they assume that their abstract models ought to *determine* what practical policies should be pursued.
+That misunderstanding of their own mode of knowledge is a species of [*scientism*](https://edwardfeser.blogspot.com/2011/03/scientism-roundup.html), which we can call *economism*.

 So, let us look at "economism" in the criticism of tariffs.
 For example, in the *Reason* article linked